 Indian aviation sector in survival mode, needs viable revival: IATA CEO

-Indian carriers like many other airlines across the globe are in a “survival mode”due to the pandemic and there is a need for sustainable revival of the domestic aviation industry, International Air Transport Association (IATA) DG and CEO Alexandre de Juniac said on Friday.
+Indian carriers like many other airlines across the globe are in a “survival mode”due to the coronavirus pandemic and there is a need for sustainable revival of the domestic aviation industry, International Air Transport Association (IATA) DG and CEO Alexandre de Juniac said on Friday.

-Speaking at a webinar hosted by the aviation consultancy Centre for Asia Pacific Aviation (CAPA), de Juniac also forecast the air travel demand in India to drop by 47 per cent and revenue by $11 billion this year over 2019 owing to the pandemic.
+Speaking at a webinar hosted by the aviation consultancy Centre for Asia Pacific Aviation (CAPA), de Juniac also forecast the air travel demand in India to drop by 47 per cent and revenue by $11 billion this year over 2019 owing to the coronavirus pandemic.

-expects passenger demand for 2020 to fall by 47 per cent, with revenue falling by $11 billion compared to last year, the chief of the global airlines grouping said, adding, “about 3-million jobs, including those that depend on aviation, such as travel and tourism, are also at risk.”
+IATA expects passenger demand for 2020 to fall by 47 per cent, with revenue falling by $11 billion compared to last year, the chief of the global airlines grouping said, adding, “about 3-million jobs, including those that depend on aviation, such as travel and tourism, are also at risk.”

 “The Indian carriers, like many airlines around the world, are in survival mode,” de Juniac said.